The next generally useful type class we'll be looking at is Applicative

 1

-Implement the Applicative instance for the Optional type.
+instance for the Optional

 2

-Implement the Applicative instance for our List type.
+instance for our List

-There are actually two different and completely legitimate ways we could implement the Applicative instance for List.
-Since the f in this case is List, what we'll have is:
+There are actually two different and completely legitimate ways we could implement the Applicative

 List (a -> b) -> List a -> List b

-Since our "context" is List we have many functions and many elements a to apply those functions to.
-As a result, we could define the <*> operator so that it applies each function to each element of the List.
-If we do that, it means the output will be a list whose length is the length of the list of functions multiplied by the list of as.
+.
+If we do that, it means the output will be a list whose length is the length of the list of functions multiplied by the list of a

-The other way we could define it is by pairing up the functions in the list and the elements a in the other list.
-The first function will be applied to the first element of the List a, the second function to the second element of List a and so on and so forth.
+The other way we could define it is by pairing up the functions in the list and the elements a

-We can only have a single Applicative instance though so pick one and implement that.
-We will see later how to achieve having Applicative defined for List in two different ways.
+instance though so pick one and implement that.
+We will see later how to achieve having Applicative